Eye Movement Desensitisation and Reprocessing (EMDR)

 What's the cost?

-I offer two reduced cost sessions per week, so please feel free to enquire if money is an issue for you.
+I may be able to offer a concessionary rate, so please feel free to enquire if money is an issue for you.

 Get Self Help